processing/pr05-grant/2025_BuildingBridges/monthly-reports/pr05_2025_August_report_Vaivaswat_Dubey.md

 Building on July's architectural foundation, August focused on implementing the core comparison engine and developing platform-specific adapters.
 The project has undergone some changes after discussions regarding the inclusion of external dependencies, aiming to avoid them where possible.
 After further discussion, a significant change was made to the project's approach.
 For this, the executable binaries option which was introduced earlier was explored in more detail.
 Finally, after extensive research, instead of creating a modular component used by both p5.js and Processing, a custom comparison algorithm was implemented directly in Kotlin for the Processing environment.

-The core architectural components established now include a custom pixelmatch-based comparison engine with threshold management systems implemented in Kotlin for Processing, and the groundwork for a JavaScript adapter that will interface with the p5.js environment without disrupting existing developer workflows.
+The core architectural components established now include a custom pixelmatch-based comparison engine with threshold management systems implemented in Kotlin for Processing and the reporting system involved.

 ## Work Accomplished

 ### Comparison Engine Implementation
 Successfully completed the core comparison engine implementation.
-This represents the foundational component that both Processing and p5.js will utilize through their respective adapters, with a new focus on platform-specific implementations.
+This would have been the foundational component that both Processing and p5.js would have utilized through their respective adapters, with a new focus on platform-specific implementations.
 You can have a look at that [here](https://www.npmjs.com/package/visual-regression-engine)

 **Technical Implementation Details:**
 *   **Pixelmatch integration** - Implemented the proven pixelmatch algorithm, adapting it to work within a package structure that can be consumed.
 The integration maintains the same threshold logic and decision-making processes that have been tested and refined in the p5.js ecosystem.